tonnykwon/blog/_machine/2019-06-10-Mixture of Gaussians.md

 ### E-step

-Now let's work on how to define the loss function.
+Now let's work on how to define the log likelihood.

 With a hidden variable known, we can rewrite our likelihood,